 Warwick Enterprises currently offers five total products: the Adjust-A-Lift® Heel Lift, the Warwick Wedge™, the Full Sole Insert, the Heel Lift Ankle Sock and the Kinetic Comfort Heel Pad.
 But Richard has more ideas in the works.

 The newest product he just introduced is the Heel Lift Ankle Sock.
 It’s a sock with a pouch to hold his heel lift or wedge.
-This will make it possible to maintain the benefits of a lift even without shoes on!
-The other product still in the works is a generic prefab, also known as prefabricated, orthotic.
-This is used for arch support.
-Richard uses one of these himself right now so he knows the results are excellent!
+This will make it possible to maintain the benefits of a lift when barefoot or wearing sandals or flip-flops.
+An additional new arch support product is also in the development stage.

 Going Strong for Over 30 Years